eevenden/Remote_Sensing_Study_of_Gypsy_Moth_Defoliation/README.md

 ## Methods
 ### Geoprocessing

 The Landsat8 imagery was sourced from Google Earth Engine.
 The javascript code is available in this repo.
-I downloaded Bands 1-7 as well as a cloud mask layer for one Landsat scene.
+I downloaded Bands 1-7 as well as a cloud mask layer for one Landsat scene in July, 2016.

-To geoprocess the imagery, first I reprojected the eight Landsat bands and the two provided data layers to the Albers Equal Area 1983 projection and updated their metadata.
+To geoprocess the imagery, first I reprojected the eight Landsat bands and the two provided raster layers to the Albers Equal Area 1983 projection and updated their metadata.
 I chose this projection to perserve area in case I wanted to calculate area statistics.
 Next, I clipped each image to a bounding box and exported the clipped imagery as new TIF files.
 The final version of the data is shown below.
 Geoprocessing was done using the Rasterio library.

 ### Data Provided by PhD Student